 Puppies should eat or sleep 90% of the time during the first two weeks of life.

-"If they are crying during or after eating, they are usually becoming ill or are not receiving adequate milk..."
+"If they are crying during or after eating, they are usually becoming ill, are not receiving adequate milk, or the mother's milk has become infected (mastitis)."

-If they are crying during or after eating, they are usually becoming ill or are not receiving adequate milk or the mother's milk has become infected (mastitis).
+If they are crying during or after eating, they are usually becoming ill, are not receiving adequate milk, or the mother's milk has become infected (mastitis).
 A newborn puppy is very susceptible to infections and can die within a few hours of becoming ill.
 If excessive crying occurs, the mother and entire litter should be examined by a veterinarian as soon as possible.

-When the mother's milk supply is inadequate, supplemental feeding one to six times per day is recommended and should be performed routinely on any litter with greater than five puppies.
+Puppies should gain 5-10% of their body weight daily.
+When the mother's milk supply is inadequate to support this, supplemental feeding one to six times per day is recommended and should be performed routinely on any litter with greater than five puppies.
 There are several excellent commercial milk replacers available.
 They require no preparation other than warming.
-These milk replacers should be warmed to 95º to 100ºF (35º to 37.8ºC) before feeding.
-Its temperature can easily be tested on one's forearm: it should be about the same temperature as your skin.
+These milk replacers should be warmed to 95°to 100° (35° to 37.8°C) before feeding.
+Its temperature can easily be tested on your forearm: it should be about the same temperature as your skin.

-Any milk replacer that is used should contain optimal levels of the omega-3 fatty acid, DHA (docosahexaenoic acid), a nutrient that is important for the development of the puppies' brains and eyes Supplemental feeding may be continued until the puppies are old enough to eat puppy food on their own.
+Any milk replacer that is used should contain optimal levels of the omega-3 fatty acid, DHA (docosahexaenoic acid), a nutrient that is important for the development of the puppies' brains and eyes.
+Goat milk is not recommended as it is far too low in protein and fat.
+Supplemental feeding may be continued until the puppies are old enough to eat puppy food on their own.

 If the mother does not produce milk or her milk becomes infected, the puppies will cry.
 If this occurs, an entire litter can die within 24 to 48 hours.
 Total milk replacement feeding using the mentioned products or adopting the puppies to another nursing mother is usually required.
 If replacement feeding is chosen, the feeding amounts listed on the product should be used.
 Puppies less than two weeks of age should be fed every 3-4 hours.
 Puppies two to four weeks of age do well with feedings every 6-8 hours.
 Weaning, as described below, should begin at three to four weeks of age.